by Elena Aldea, Recruitment and Admissions Officer, Executive MBA

 - “Focus on your social capital to strengthen your relationships.”
 Form deep, meaningful relationships inside your peer group class but also across the LBS network.
 This will provide you with the energy, encouragement and support during challenging periods but ultimately, you will share valuable learnings and build life-long friendships.

 - “Focus on being open-minded, collaborative and combine Executive MBA life with your day job – find the synergies and embrace the change.”
 Coach your mind to understand nothing is impossible, and learn to ask for help when you need it.
-Those that tend to struggle most are those that try to fly solo.
-The Executive MBA is a new life experience and a programme that is about collaboration and learning from each other.
+Those that tend to struggle the most are those that try to fly solo.
+The Executive MBA is more than just a business degree, it’s a a challenging new life experience and a programme of study that is about collaboration and learning from each others experiences.

 If you’re considering applying to the Executive MBA programme and have any questions, get in touch with our recruitment team.